hironico/react-social/packages/@hironico/react-social/README.md

 # @hironico/react-social

-@hironico/react-social is a React component library that simplifies the integration of solcial login buttons for major login providers on the Internet such as Google, Facebook, ...
+@hironico/react-social is a React component library that simplifies the integration of social login buttons for major login providers on the Internet such as Google, Facebook, ...

 The goals of this project are :
 - speed up the time to implement social login for react apps
 - provide a template application as a boilerplate for starting a new project.

-## Supported login profiders
+## Supported login providers

 The two major login providers are supported.
 Howwever, @hironico/react-social is designed to welcome as many provider as needed.